ORANGE COUNTY TRUST MANAGEMENT

 While a trust fund may be best for many people who wish to leave their life’s work to their children, there are a few disadvantages of setting up a trust fund.

 One disadvantage may be the high taxes that come with the trust fund.
-As a separate entity, taxes are paid on the trust fund, and depending on the size, it can be higher than your beneficiary’s own income taxes.
+As a separate entity, some taxes are paid by the trust fund, and depending on the size, it can be higher than your beneficiary’s own income taxes.

-Trust accounting is bookkeeping of trust accounts in accordance with state laws and regulations.
+Trust accounting is bookkeeping of trust accounts in accordance with state laws and regulations and the presenting of Trust financial Statements in a format that is acceptable to the courts. .
 These laws vary from state to state, so it is important to hire an accountant who is experienced in and familiar with the laws you live in—especially if the trust involves people who reside in multiple states.
-Trust accounting has specific recordkeeping requirement that is used to maintain accurate information for both the attorney and the client.
+Trust accounting has specific recordkeeping requirement that is used to maintain accurate information for both the attorney and the client

 After trust accounting is complete a tax return must be prepared to pay any tax liabilities the trust has incurred.
 A trust must pay taxes as if it was an individual.